slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Always be clear and specific about what you expect from other people.
 You cannot expect from them what you haven’t articulated, usually many times and in writing.
 Also plan for them to fail you.
 - A chain is only as strong as its weakest link.

-> *'I divide my officers into four groups.
+> *"I divide my officers into four groups.
 There are clever, stupid, diligent and lazy officers.
 Usually two characteristics are combined.
 Some are clever and diligent -- their place is the General Staff.
 The next lot are stupid and lazy -- they make up 90 percent of every army and are suited to routine duties.
 Anyone who is both clever and lazy is qualified for the highest leadership duties, because he possesses the intellectual clarity and the composure necessary for difficult decisions.
-One must beware of anyone who is stupid and diligent -- he must not be entrusted with any responsibility because he will always cause only mischief.' -- Kurt von Hammerstein-Equord (General)*
+One must beware of anyone who is stupid and diligent -- he must not be entrusted with any responsibility because he will always cause only mischief."
+-- Kurt von Hammerstein-Equord (General)*

 ### How to give feedback?

 <!--
 - metrics matter. if you choose the wrong metric you will optimize for teh wrong thing. vanity metrics are dangerous.
-> *'The only thing worse than a boy who hates you: a boy that loves you.' -- Markus Zusak*
+> *"The only thing worse than a boy who hates you: a boy that loves you."
+-- Markus Zusak*
 - simple feedback mechanism: Continue, or consider.
 You get feedback that says either “Continue doing X” or “Consider changing X to make it better.”
 It’s really simple, fast and actionable.
 -->

-> *'The goal is to move everyone up from «unconfident and incompetent» to «confident and competent».' -- exelius_HN*
+> *"The goal is to move everyone up from «unconfident and incompetent» to «confident and competent»."
+-- exelius_HN*

 Ask instead of telling.
 If the delivered work is not good enough give a reason.